opensearch-project/documentation-website/_security-analytics/usage/rules.md

 When you open the Rules page, all rules are listed in the table.
 Use the search bar to search for specific rules by entering a full or partial name and pressing **Return/Enter** on your keyboard.
 The list is filtered and displays matching results.

 Alternatively, you can use the **Rule type**, **Rule severity**, and **Source** dropdown menus to drill down in the list of alerts and filter for preferred results.
-You can use all three menus in combination to narrow results.
-Select only one option per menu.
+You can select multiple options from each menu and use all three menus in combination to narrow results.
 <img src="{{site.url}}{{site.baseurl}}/images/Security/rule-menu.png" alt="Rule menus for filtering results">

 ### Rule details